qpliu/esolang/intercal/README.md

 TODO
 ----
-* [ ] Reinterpret `NEXT` with execution chance greater than 100% by pushing
-      the `NEXT` destination after pushing the instruction following the `NEXT` instead of pushing the instruction following the `NEXT` multiple times, which didn't really make sense.
-The logic will be a bit more complicated with `COME FROM`/`NEXT FROM`.
 * [ ] In the compiler, initialize the variables and arrays to point to a statically allocated value, which allows eliminating a bunch of null checks.